 Being part of a writing group provides many benefits.
 But with the positives come a few negatives.

-In a similar vein, I recommend you to steer clear of groups where members are afraid to criticise or where critique is limited to what I call ‘The standardised writing workshop advice’......
-Show don’t tell / Bring more drama into the piece/ et al… is fine and often valid but in many instance it becomes ‘that’ member's standard critique to all work presented.
-If you are faced with too much of this, it may only limit your enthusiasm and reduce your own **confidence.
-And, this standard advice is not alway useful or correct. (**Confidence in your own work is important, without it you'd stop writing)
+In a similar vein, I recommend you to steer clear of groups where members are afraid to criticise or where critique is limited to what I call ‘The standardised writing workshop advice’…… Show don’t tell / Bring more drama into the piece/ et al. is fine and often valid but most times it becomes ‘that’ member’s standard critique to all work presented.
+If you are faced with too much of this, it may only limit your enthusiasm and reduce your own confidence.
+And this standard advice is not always useful or correct.
+(Confidence in your own work is important, without it you’d stop writing)

-The other thing to avoid, in my opinion is a group where members are presenting very early drafts of their work.
-Unedited, unrefined and unpolished work, essentially free-write notes for a potential story or poem.
-If this is being presented at a writers group it's burning up time.
-YES….. it's fine to workshop ideas, fine to debate and brainstorm but when rough drafts are read aloud in a group, I look for the door.
-I don’t believe rough drafts are…more authentic... more visceral... more emotional.
+The other thing to avoid is a group where members are presenting very early drafts of their work.
+Unedited, unrefined and unpolished work free-write notes for a potential story or poem.
+If this is being presented at a writers’ group, it’s burning up time.
+YES….. it’s fine to workshop ideas, fine to debate and brainstorm but when rough drafts are read aloud in a group, I look for the door.
+I don’t believe rough drafts are… more authentic… more visceral… more emotional.
 They are not.
 What they are is unrefined work, often littered with typos, grammatical errors, altering tense and are next to near impossible to read or critique.

-Work presented at writers group should be well edited, well refined and as finished as the writer is capable of making it, only then is advice and critique of value.
+Work presented at writers’ group should be well edited, well refined and as finished as the writer can make it, only then is advice and critique of value.

 The advantages of joining a group outweigh the disadvantages.
 I urge all writers to seek out and sign up to a vibrant writers’ group.
 Be discerning, do not join a group just because it’s close to you or because you have friends who are members.
 Rather, find one that is the right fit.
 You will be amazed by how much it offers and how much your writing will improve.